 These high energy batteries have a voltage of 3.95V and are custom-built, largely for military applications where a one-time burst of power is required for about 5 to 20 minutes.
 These batteries can be stored for more than 20 years and can deliver 250 Wh/kg, even at temperatures below -32°C

 Manufacturers provide additional information on temperature ranges suited for each battery type and whether a battery pack is restricted or requires special handling under Class 9 Dangerous Goods Shipping Guidelines.

 For expert advice on these and other non-rechargeable battery packs — including silver-zinc, thermal batteries and others — refer contactto EaglePicher Technologies to learn more.
-EaglePicher has served aerospace, oil and gas, defense and aviation markets since 1922 when EaglePicher introduced the first special purpose battery.
+EaglePicher has served aerospace, defense and aviation markets since 1922 when EaglePicher introduced the first special purpose battery.
 Our batteries are a key component of the U.S. space program, including powering the International Space Station, Mars Rovers, commercial jets and helicopters and more than 85 percent of U.S. missile platforms.